 2. What are the signs that you don’t have the right product mix?

-On the other hand, not having the right product mix can have a negative impact on your sales as customers will likely leave your store unsatisfied with your offering and decide to take their business elsewhere.
+On the other hand, not having the right product mix can harm your sales as customers will likely leave your store unsatisfied with your offering and decide to take their business elsewhere.

-For example, a very brand conscious customer who buys a specific type of toothpaste will rather go to a competitor if they know your store does not have a very long and wide assortment of toothpaste and thus, not that specific brand.
+For example, a brand-conscious customer who buys a specific type of toothpaste will rather go to a competitor if they know your store does not have a very long and wide assortment of toothpaste and thus, not that specific brand.

-By looking at data from your POS systems, you can identify which brands are the most popular with your target market for each cluster and ensure that brand is stocked in those stores, especially if the shopper profile of those stores is a brand conscious shopper.
+By looking at data from your POS systems, you can identify which brands are the most popular with your target market for each cluster and ensure that the brand is stocked in those stores, especially if the shopper profile of those stores is a brand-conscious shopper.

 Not having the right product mix will also decrease foot traffic and lead to poor customer loyalty.

-Consistently failing to meet the customers needs and expectations will inevitably result in a bad reputation as well.
-You need to make your target customers aware of what products you stock and what you are able to offer them to keep satisfaction as high as possible.
+Consistently failing to meet the customer's needs and expectations will inevitably result in a bad reputation as well.
+You need to make your target customers aware of what products you stock and what you can offer them to keep satisfaction as high as possible.

 Unnecessary stock holding can also occur when clusters do not have an optimally developed product mix.
 Retailers might end up with stock that they can’t sell because the target market isn’t interested in it.